Hazardous Materials Plan Check

 - Met the requirements of a Hazardous Materials Business Plan for a release or threatened release of hazardous materials.

-- Submitted a certified Risk Management Plan (RMP) if required by the Department of Environmental Health, Hazardous Materials Division.
+- Submitted a certified Risk Management Plan (RMP) if required by the Department of Environmental Health and Quality, Hazardous Materials Division.

 The Plan Check Specialist works extensively with business owners and operators, and other business representatives, such as contractors and consultants to help businesses meet these requirements.
 Services provided daily to the public by the Plan Check Desk include: